Context-Dependent Memory: How Memory Recall Works

 Environmental

-Your environment can have a strong effect on your ability to recall information and memories.
+Your physical environment can have a strong effect on your memory performance, or your free recall of information and memories.
 For instance, you may have trouble remembering much from your childhood.
-However, if you go back and walk through your childhood home, memories that have been hidden for years may suddenly spring to mind.
+However, if you go back and walk through the same room in your childhood home, memories that have been hidden for years may suddenly spring to mind.
+Or you may have an episodic memory of a specific event, like a birthday party or other special occasion.

 The environment doesn’t necessarily have to be identical, either.
-You may be able to remember facts and experiences more clearly anytime you’re in a similar environment.
+You may be able to remember facts and experiences more clearly anytime you’re in a similar environment with distinct visual cues present.
 Suppose you were given a specs sheet to read and memorize during your work hours.
 Now, suppose you’re at home trying to relay that information to a friend.
 The environment is different, so you might have trouble remembering those specs.
 However, when you go back to work, your context-dependent memory may make it easier to remember it when you need it.

-One study tested deep-sea divers in two different environments.
+Studies on verbal learning in experimental psychology support the idea of context-dependent memory.
+One study published in the British Journal of Psychology tested deep-sea divers in two different environments.
 They learned a list of words in a cold-water environment and tried to recall those words in the same environment as well as on land.
 The experiment went on to test land learning as well.
-The results showed that the divers remembered much more when they were in the same environment as when they initially learned the words.
+The results of the free recall test showed that the divers remembered much more when they were in the same environment as when they initially learned the words due to the context effects.

 State-dependent learning

 Similar results have been shown for other drugs, alcohol, and even cigarettes.
 State-dependent memory studies have been maligned at times.
-The results aren’t always consistent, and it can be difficult to draw accurate conclusions.
+The results aren’t always consistent, and it can be difficult to draw accurate conclusions about exactly which factors affect memory.
 However, according to some researchers, this is simply the nature of memory.
 Since it’s impossible to remove all possibilities of other cues, it can be difficult to determine exactly what helps someone remember something and what doesn’t.

 Cognitive

 Cognitive context-dependent memory is based on the cognitive state you’re in when you learn and remember.
-While there may be other significant cognitive states, the two main states that have been studied are language and motivational states.
+While there may be other significant cognitive states, the two main states that have been studied are language (or verbal behavior) and motivational states.

 When people who speak more than one language learn something in one of those languages, they recall it most effectively in that same language.
 As for motivation, when thinking of achievement, you may be more likely to recall words and information you learned at that time.